James-KAY1/Challenge_2_-Loan_Qualitfer_Application/README.md

 # Loan Qualifier Application

 This is a command line application that assist users with matching loan applicants with qualifying bank loans.
-This application was created to streamline the loan qualifying process for user and to save the qualifying loans so that that the results can be shared in a spreadsheet to other users.
+This application was created to streamline the loan qualifying process for users and to save the qualifying loans generated so that the results can be shared in a spreadsheet to other users.

 ---

 ## Technologies

-The programming language used for this application was **Python v_3.9.7**.
+The programming language used for this application was **Python (v 3.9.7)**.

 The applicable libraries needed to run this application are:

 ![<Libraries>](./Images/Libraries%20snippit.png)